 It was time to make a change.
 Peter Murphy, Creative Director of Custom Labels Inc. in Saskatoon, had experienced too many problems with their analog film processor and it was time to adopt digital platemaking.
-Film was jamming and we had to recalibrate the processor almost every time we used it, said Peter.
+The film was jamming and we had to recalibrate the processor almost every time we used it, said Peter.
 It was time to replace the processor and we knew digital was the way to go.
 If we were going to advance we were going to go the whole way, he added.

 Custom Labels is similar to a lot of narrow web shops that are considering transitioning to digital to remain competitive and offer improved quality.
-It is a family-owned organization with over 15 years experience serving satisfied customers.
-The company serves a broad range of businesses and markets including packaging, beverages, pharmacy, chemical labels, health products and more with four-color process and one-to-seven spot color printing.
+It is a family-owned organization with over 15 years of experience serving satisfied customers.
+The company serves a broad range of businesses and markets including packaging, beverages, pharmacy, chemical labels, health products, and more with four-color process and one-to-seven spot color printing.

 Once we decided to go digital, we looked at a few units but wanted to go with Xeikon’s ThermoFlexX 30 system offered by Anderson & Vreeland.
 We wanted to keep our LPI consistent and this was the best unit for the size of our plates, Peter observed.